joseavr/cheat-sheets/ocaml/OCAML High Order Functions.md

 # Map
 - map returns a list of the same size
+- The `map` function takes two arguments:
+	- a function `f` of type `'a -> 'b`,
+	- a list of type `'a list`.
+- It applies the function `f` to every element in the input list, and returns a new list of type `'b list` that contains the results.

+## What looks like
 ```ocaml
 let rec add1 xs ->
 	match xs with